 A person may experience chest and torso pain when compression or irritation of the nerve occurs in the middle region of the back.

-It is a rare condition that can be misdiagnosed as complications of herpes zoster, heart, abdominal or gallbladder.
+It is a rare condition that can be misdiagnosed as herpes zoster, heart, abdominal, or gallbladder complications.

 Symptoms associated with Thoracic Radiculopathy include: